markraley/versioned-polymorphic-buffers/README.md

 generating "rel1/./cpp/src/vp_poker.cc" 1 1
 parse succeeded, type count is: 6
 ```
-Thus we can then demonstrate language inter-operability with the stack and draw programs from 3 different languages.
+Thus we can then demonstrate language interoperability with the stack and draw programs from 3 different languages.
 The script run_all.sh stacks a deck with a few cards from each different program language implemented and removes them with the others.

 ```
 $ ./run_all.sh